-- The State Agency representative will review participants' eligibility for the month reviewed to verify that no less than 25 percent of enrolled participants were Title XIX beneficiaries. - The State Agency representative will review appropriate records to ensure that ACFP-enrolled participants under the Statewide Medicaid Managed Care contract are not being included in the Point of Service meal counts. - Monthly records for each Adult Care Program site participating in the ACFP will support the provider eligibility to claim reimbursement for the month reviewed.
+- The DOEA representative will review participants' eligibility for the month reviewed to verify that no less than 25% of enrolled participants were Title XIX beneficiaries. - The DOEA representative will review appropriate records to ensure that ACFPenrolled participants under the Statewide Medicaid Managed Care contract are not being included in the Point of Service Meal Counts. - Monthly records for each Adult Care Program site participating in the ACFP will support the provider eligibility to claim reimbursement for the month reviewed.

-The claiming of program payment for meals served by a proprietary title XIX during a calendar month in which less than 25 percent of enrolled participants or license capacity, whichever is less, is considered a serious deficiency and will jeopardize the eligibility of the provider.
+The claiming of program payment for meals served by a proprietary title XIX during a calendar month in which less than 25% of enrolled participants or license capacity, whichever is less, is considered a serious deficiency and will jeopardize the eligibility of the provider.